Genvec

 Acquisition in 2015

-ActoGeniX is a biopharmaceutical company established in 2006 and headquartered in Zwijnaarde, Belgium.
-It focuses on the development and commercialization of a new generation of biological drugs utilizing a proprietary technology platform.
-This platform employs living non-pathogenic microorganisms for the oral delivery of biopharmaceuticals, addressing unmet needs in gastrointestinal, immunological, and metabolic diseases.
-Through its innovative approach, ActoGeniX aims to advance therapeutic options in these critical areas of healthcare.
+ActoGeniX is a biopharmaceutical company based in Zwijnaarde, Belgium, founded in 2006 by Bernard Coulie and Mark Vaeck.
+The company specializes in the development and commercialization of a new generation of biological drugs, utilizing a versatile and proprietary technology platform.
+This platform focuses on a delivery system that employs living non-pathogenic microorganisms for the oral administration of biopharmaceuticals.
+ActoGeniX aims to address unmet medical needs in gastrointestinal, immunological, and metabolic diseases, positioning itself at the forefront of innovative therapeutic solutions.

 Histogenics Corporation, founded in 2000 and headquartered in Waltham, Massachusetts, is a regenerative medicine company specializing in the development and commercialization of therapeutic medical products for musculoskeletal conditions.
 The company's innovative platform integrates cell processing, scaffolding, tissue engineering, bioadhesives, and growth factors to address cartilage damage and improve joint function.
 Its primary investigational product, NeoCart, is a tissue implant designed to treat cartilage injuries in the knee, aiming to regenerate healthy cartilage and enhance overall joint performance.
 In 2019, Histogenics was acquired by Ocugen, Inc., marking a significant transition in its corporate structure.